The US will provide cluster munitions to Ukraine as part of a new military aid package: AP sources

 “We will have to de-mine anyway, but it’s better to have this capability,” Ustinova said.

-She credited Congress for pushing the Democratic president’s administration over several months to change its position on the munitions.
+She credited Congress with pushing the Democratic president’s administration over several months to change its position on the munitions.

-Rep. Michael McCaul, chairman of the House Foreign Affairs Committee, said the move was long overdue.

-“Now is the time for the U.S. and its allies to provide Ukraine with the systems it needs from cluster munitions to F-16s to ATACMS in order to aid their critical counteroffensive.
-Any further delay will cost the lives of countless Ukrainians and prolong this brutal war,” said McCaul, R-Texas.

 Army Gen. Mark Milley, chairman of the Joint Chiefs of Staff, said last week that the U.S. has been thinking about providing the cluster munitions “for a long time.”